radiatoryang/scopa/README.md

 # Scopa

-*Scopa* ("broom" in Latin) is a Unity level design plugin that adds import and workflow tools for making .MAP levels with Quake 1 / Half-Life 1 BSP-style construction.
-Relive the golden age of level design... today!
+*Scopa* ("broom" in Latin) is a Unity level design plugin that adds Quake / Half-Life .MAP importing.
+Kind of like [Qodot](https://github.com/QodotPlugin/qodot-plugin) but for Unity.

 # WARNING: this is in early development, it's broken and not ready for public use yet.

+- .MAP import (Quake 1 / Valve 220 format)
-- generates a prefab with 3D meshes, colliders (box colliders and mesh colliders), parses entity data for your components
+    - generates a prefab with 3D meshes, colliders, and parsed entity data
+    - built-in procedural environment art tools (mesh normal smoothing, hotspot UV texturing, (PLANNED) detail placement like grass)
-- imports .MAPs (Quake 1 / Valve 220 format only) and .WADs (Quake 1 WAD2 / Half-Life GoldSrc WAD3 format only)
+- .WAD import / export (Quake 1 WAD2 / Half-Life WAD3 format)
-- procedural environment art tools built into brush import pipeline
-    - configurable mesh normal smoothing
-    - hotspot UV texturing
-    - (PLANNED) mesh subdivisions
-    - (PLANNED) automatic rule-based detail placement (for grass, rocks, or whatever)
-- .FGD generator tool to export entity definitions for the level editor
+- .FGD generator (to export entity definitions to the level editor)
-    - (PLANNED) default set of basic trigger, logic, light entities
-    - (PLANNED) bind any MonoBehaviour variable to an FGD entity property simply with an `[FGD]` attribute
-- works at editor time or runtime (so you can add modding support)
+- works at editor time or runtime (for modding support)

-To build .MAP levels, we recommend [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom).
+To build .MAP levels, we strongly recommend [TrenchBroom](https://github.com/TrenchBroom/TrenchBroom).

 ## Installation